Our Committee

 Welfare Officer

 I joined the Rykneld Committee following the AGM in November 2024.
 My daughter swims competitively and I wanted to get more involved in the running of the club.
-My role as Welfare Officer (shared with Jen) fits with my safeguarding responsibilities in my job as a paediatric physiotherapist and safeguarding supervisor in the NHS as well as my other voluntary role as the safeguarding governor at a local primary school.
+My role as Welfare Officer fits with my safeguarding responsibilities in my job as a paediatric physiotherapist and safeguarding supervisor in the NHS as well as my other voluntary role as the safeguarding governor at a local primary school.
 If you have any concerns or just want to chat something through, feel free to speak to me or drop me an e-mail via the welfare e-mail address on the website.

 Kirsty Morley